 /* Your statements here */

-This tells the compiler to do the process the statements enclosed if LIMIT is defined.
+#endifIt means the compiler processes the statements enclosed if the LIMIT is defined.